youngeunkwon0405/RL/README.md

 - Use the `uv run <command>` to execute scripts within the managed environment.
 This helps maintain consistency across different shells and sessions.
 - Ensure you have the necessary CUDA drivers and PyTorch installed compatible with your hardware.
 - **Reminder**: Don't forget to set your `HF_HOME`, `WANDB_API_KEY`, and `HF_DATASETS_CACHE` (if needed).
 You'll need to do a `huggingface-cli login` as well for Llama models.

+## Training Backends

+NeMo RL supports multiple training backends to accommodate different model sizes and hardware configurations:

+- **DTensor (FSDP2)** - PyTorch's next-generation distributed training with improved memory efficiency
+- **Megatron** - NVIDIA's high-performance training framework for scaling to large models (>100B parameters)

+The training backend is automatically determined based on your YAML configuration settings.
+For detailed information on backend selection, configuration, and examples, see the [Training Backends documentation](docs/design-docs/training-backends.md).

 ## GRPO